-This edition was published by Ace Books on December 26, 2006 in paperback and has 264 pages.
+This urban fantasy is a paperback edition that was published by Ace Books on December 26, 2006 and has 264 pages.

 Seventh in the Nightside dark urban fantasy series for young adults revolving around the infamous John Taylor, scourge of evil and anyone else who just plain pisses him off.